Fulbright Scholars aim for local impact

 Amy is the recipient of the 2007 Fulbright Postgraduate Scholarship in Visual and Performing Arts sponsored by Anthony Joseph Pratt.
 Established in 1996 by the Pratt Foundation, the scholarship is one of few international Fulbright Scholarships for visual and performing artists.

-"I want to study in the US because it provides the ideal atmosphere for a person of my musical ambition to grow and develop the deeply ingrained knowledge that a professional musician requires," Amy said.
+"I want to study in the US because it provides the ideal atmosphere for a person of my musical ambition to grow and develop the deeply ingrained knowledge that a professional musician requires," Amy says.

 "New York City is a culturally vibrant and stimulating city and I believe studying music there would be an ideal situation for any artistic development.